New PPP Guidelines for March 2021:

 - Property damage incurred during a public disturbance during 2020 and NOT covered by insurance

 - Essential Supplier costs incurred prior to receiving a PPP loan

 What terms do I need to follow in order for my PPP loan to be forgiven?

-In order to qualify for loan forgiveness, you’ll need to spend 75 percent of your loan on payroll costs (the remaining 25 percent can be spent on mortgage interest, rent, and/or utility payments).
+In order to qualify for loan forgiveness, you’ll need to spend 60 percent of your loan on payroll costs (the remaining 40 percent can be spent on eligible non-payroll costs).
 If you keep to that ratio and maintain (or exceed) your average number of full-time employees over the past year, your loan is 100% eligible for forgiveness.

 If you decrease your number of employees or wages, the amount of the loan eligible for forgiveness will decrease proportionately.